Blaine Robison, M.A.

 And: Grk. kai, conj.
 Peter having come to be: Grk. ginomai, aor. mid. part.
 See verse 5 above. within: Grk. en, prep. himself: Grk. heautou, reflexive pronoun of the third person to denote that the agent and the person acted on are the same.
 Many versions render the verbal phrase as "came to himself."
 Gill notes that having been awakened out of a comfortable sleep, seeing his manacles fall off, and being led out of the prison by some strange person with no one noticing, Peter was so filled with amazement, that he was not himself.
 He could not tell whether he was in the body or not, and whether he was in a visionary state, but upon the angel disappearing he came to himself.
 The amazement wore off, and he found himself thoroughly awake, and perfectly in his senses, and that the deliverance was real.

 said: Grk. legō, aor.
 See verse 7 above.
 Now: Grk. nun, adv., marker of time in the present; now or just now.
 I know: Grk. oida, pres.
 See verse 9 above. truly: Grk. alēthōs, adv., corresponding to what is really so; truly, really, actually. that: Grk. hoti, conj.
 See verse 3 above. the Lord: See verse 7 above.
 Peter probably used the title as a reference to Yeshua. has sent forth: Grk. exapostellō, aor., send, which may focus on (1) moving persons from one place to another, send out/away/forth; or (2) dismissal, send away.
-The first usage is intended here. his: Grk. autos, personal pronoun. angel: Grk. angelos.
+The first usage is intended here and implies the angel came from heaven. his: Grk. autos, personal pronoun. angel: Grk. angelos.
 See verse 7 above.
 In Scripture angels appear as male humans, so only when Peter came to himself did he realize his rescuer was no ordinary human.

 from: Grk. ek, prep., lit. "out of."
 See verse 7 above. the hand: Grk. cheir.
 See verse 1 above.
 The noun is likely intended in the figurative sense as a reference to judicial power. of Herod: See verse 1 above. and: Grk. kai. all: pl. of Grk. pas, adj., comprehensive in scope, but without statistical emphasis; all, every. the expectation: Grk. ho prosdokia, state of expectation with the affective aspect defined in context, whether apprehensiveness or anticipation.
 The noun occurs only two times in the Besekh (also Luke 21:26).
-In context the noun does not refer to something desired, but something anticipated by virtue of the circumstances.
+Some versions translate the noun as something desired or hoped for (CJB, TLB, NIRV, NIV, WE).
+Rather, Peter expresses something anticipated by virtue of the circumstances.

 At the House of Miriam, 12:12-17